Findomain/Findomain/README.md

 * Support for configuration file in TOML, JSON, HJSON, INI or YAML format.
 * Custom DNS IP addresses for fast subdomains resolving (more than 60 per second by default, adjustable using the `--threads` option.

-# Findomain in depth
+# Findomain in Depth

-See [Subdomains Enumeration: what is, how to do it, monitoring automation using webhooks and centralizing your findings](https://medium.com/@edu4rdshl/subdomains-enumeration-what-is-how-to-do-it-monitoring-automation-using-webhooks-and-5e0a0c6d9127) for a detailed guide including real world examples of how you get the most out of the tool.
+See [Subdomains Enumeration: what is, how to do it, monitoring automation using webhooks and centralizing your findings](https://medium.com/@edu4rdshl/subdomains-enumeration-what-is-how-to-do-it-monitoring-automation-using-webhooks-and-5e0a0c6d9127) for a detailed guide, including real-world examples, of how to get the most out of the tool.

-# How it works?
+# How Does It Work?
-It tool doesn't use the common methods for sub(domains) discover, the tool uses Certificate Transparency logs and specific well tested APIs to find subdomains.
-It method make it tool the most faster and reliable.
-The tool make use of multiple public available APIs to perform the search.
+Findomain uses Certificate Transparency logs and well-tested APIs to find subdomains.
+This method makes the tool much faster and more reliable than alternatives.
 If you want to know more about Certificate Transparency logs, read https://www.certificate-transparency.org/

-APIs that we are using at the moment:
+Findomain makes use of multiple publicly-available APIs to perform the search.
+The following is a list of APIs that we are using at the moment:

 - [Certspotter](https://api.certspotter.com/)
 - [Crt.sh Database (favorite) or Crt.sh HTTP API](https://crt.sh)